diorioj/ball_tracking/README.md

 # Ball Tracking POC

-This python code uses OpenCV to detect, track, and visualize a green ball via a camera feed or video file.
+This python code uses OpenCV to detect, track, and visualize a yellow, pink, green ball via a camera feed or video file.

 ## Usage